cayoquimica/atto-dynamics-CH4/README.md

 # atto-dynamics-CH4
-This code is written to do the attoseconds dynamics of the Jahn-Teller effect in the sudden ionization of a CH4 molecule in a 2D scheme.
+(FLAGS TO USE WITH IFORT THAT CAN BE USEFUL: -g -check all -traceback -debug extended) This code is written to do the attoseconds dynamics of the Jahn-Teller effect in the sudden ionization of a CH4 molecule in a 2D scheme.

 It has 3 fortran .f90 files and 15 .txt files.